The Power Of Sleep: What You Didn’t Know

 Better athletic performance

-Professional athletes like Lebron James and Roger Federer are not afraid to get the rest they need, averaging more than twelve hours of sleep each day.
+Stars like Lebron James and Roger Federer sleep a lot.
+They get more than twelve hours each day.

 - Better accuracy